yuyang339/cs140e-21spr/labs/13-fat32/README.md

    3. At this point, you should be able to pass all the tests in `tests/2-`.

 -------------------------------------------------------------------------
-### Part 6: read in and run `hello.bin`
+### Part 6: read in and run `hello-f.bin`

-   1. Store a `hello.bin` linked to a different address range onto your your SD card.
+   1. Store a `hello-f.bin` linked to a different address range onto your your SD card.
    2. Read it into a buffer at the required range.
    3. Jump to it.

-We don't provide the code for this; you should be able to write it yourself by copying `tests/2-fat32-read.c`.
-Call your copy something like `tests/A-fat32-run-binary.c` to distinguish it from the tests we provided (since we may push more numbered tests).
+Most of this code should be in `tests/2-fat32-jump.c` --- you'll have to implement some of this to jump over the header.
+The CRC's of the file should be:

+        crc of BOOTCODE.BIN (nbytes=50248) = 0xfd8d57d1
+        crc of HELLO-F.BIN (nbytes=3384) = 0x7dd44481

 -------------------------------------------------------------------------